cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-With this in place, you can go back to `handleBlock` and work on the remaining TODO.
+With this in place, go back to `handleBlock` and work on the remaining TODO.

 ## Handle one block's `EndBlock`